huaweicloud/terraform-provider-huaweicloud/docs/resources/vpcep_approval.md

 * `region` - (Optional, String, ForceNew) The region in which to obtain the VPC endpoint service.
     If omitted, the provider-level region will be used.
 Changing this creates a new resource.

-* `service_id` (Optional, String, ForceNew) - Specifies the ID of the VPC endpoint service.
+* `service_id` (Required, String, ForceNew) - Specifies the ID of the VPC endpoint service.
 Changing this creates a new resource.

-* `endpoints` (Optional, List) - Specifies the list of VPC endpoint IDs which accepted to connect to VPC endpoint service.
+* `endpoints` (Required, List) - Specifies the list of VPC endpoint IDs which accepted to connect to VPC endpoint service.
     The VPC endpoints will be rejected when the resource was destroyed.

 ## Attributes Reference